ailocalnode/olakai-sdk-typescript/README.md

 ```

 **That's it!** Your function calls are now being monitored automatically.
 No complex configuration needed.

-**What is does?** All inputs and outputs of the function are being sent to the API!
+**What it does?** All inputs and outputs of the function are being sent to the API!

 ---